jeancaldron/Footleague-api/readme.md

 # Footleague API

-This project exposes a GraphQL API that allows users to import and retrieve data about football leagues, teams, and players.
+This project exposes a GraphQL API allowing users to import and retrieve football leagues, teams, and player's data.
 It interacts with the [football-data.org](http://www.football-data.org/) API to fetch data, which is then stored in a MongoDB database.

 ## Technologies Used:
 - **Node.js** for the server environment.